-MNZM, LLD (Hon), BCom, FCA, FNZIM, DF Inst D Trevor joined the Neuren Board in March 2002.
+Trevor joined the Neuren Board in March 2002.
 He is the founder of T.D.
 Scott and Co., an accountancy and consulting firm, which he formed in 1988.
 He is an experienced advisor to companies across a variety of industries.
 Trevor serves on numerous corporate boards and is chairman of several.
-He chair's Neuren's Audit Committee and Remuneration Committee as an independent director.